winksplorer/summit/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/winksplorer/summit)
 ![x64 glibc compiled size](https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/winksplorer/6afa57f72db1f0883a5a9782a9718ffe/raw/x64_glibc_size.json)

-summit is a portable and self-contained server management web dashboard for Linux and BSD that fits in 3MB.
+summit is a portable and self-contained Linux server management web dashboard that fits in 3MB.

 > [!IMPORTANT]
 > A lot of features (storage, networking, containers, updates, etc.) are missing currently.

 ## Features
 - All of summit is distributed as one small file
-- Portability (Tested with Debian, Alpine, and FreeBSD so far)
+- Portability across init systems and libcs (Tested with Debian and Alpine so far)
 - Fast page loads
 - PAM-based login system
 - xterm.js-based terminal